 Fighting fraud is a constant battle.
 Knowing as much about the opponents as possible is key to making sure that they never get ahead.
 At Forter, we’re constantly analyzing our data to reveal new insights about the challenges fraud prevention faces, and pick out trends that can be useful in combating them.

 Recently we took a look at what timing can tell us about how fraudsters like to work.
 Here’s what we learned.Fraudsters are Night Owls

-It turns out that the rate of fraud goes up significantly at night.
+It turns out that the rate of online fraud goes up significantly at night.
 Specifically, the rate of fraud between 2am and 6am is ten times as high as the rate between 2pm and 6pm.

 That’s… pretty huge.
 Why this massive difference?

 There are a few things to bear in mind in understanding why this is the case.

 - We’re talking about rate, not overall amount.
 Naturally, there are fewer legitimate shoppers at this time of night, so the fraudsters stick out more, so to speak.
 There are fewer genuine shoppers to balance them out.
 So why don’t fraudsters shop like other people?

 - That leads us to the second reason.
 Stealing goods online and cheating merchants out of their hard-earned money is much easier (and safer) when you’re concentrating on it.
 That means that for fraudsters who have a day job, their online thievery is likely to happen at night, because that’s when they have time for it.